 This form will present different questions based on the answers you give.
-You can find this form on the DHS website at www.humanservices.gov.au/individuals/forms/sa486
+You can find this form on the Services Australia website at servicesaustralia.gov.au/individuals/forms/sa486

 If you prefer to complete a hardcopy form, you are still able to do so.